Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ### namespace:netherite_ingot

 -   Is accepted in custom Smithing Recipes as the secondary item.
--   Is accepted as a valid item to change the effect given off by a Beacon
+-   Is accepted as a valid item to change the effect given off by a Beacon.

 ---